-This module will teach students to write and use simple numerical forward models of Earth surface and near-surface processes, including geomorphic, geophysical, oceanographic and ecological models.
+This module will teach students to write and use simple numerical forward models of environmental systems, including geomorphic, geophysical, oceanographic and ecological models.
 Successful students will develop important transferrable coding and numeracy skills through a series of lectures, seminars and practical work.
-The module will be assessed through practical work only, with formative assessment initially to help develop the necessary skills.
+The module will be assessed through practical work only, with formative feedback throughout to help develop the necessary skills.

 This module comprises a series of lectures, seminars, and a field class to facilitate students constructing their own learning.